Expert Aggregation for Financial Forecasting: Data and Methodology

-Aggregation rules determine how weights are assigned to each expert and depend on a learning rate parameter $\eta>0$.
-The weighting is deterministic and needs all expert forecasts at each instant\footnote{However, \cite{devaine2013forecasting, gaillard2014second} propose theoretical guarantees about regret convergences when some expert predictions are missing.
-Called sleeping experts, one can replace their missing estimation with the one of the aggregation.}.
-The learning rate, which is preferably tuned online, guides the aggregation rule behavior.
-Having a high $\eta$ leads to follow the best expert, while a lower rate leads the mixture to a uniform distribution and more conservative.

-Many rules are proposed by the literature and differ from an application to another.
-For instance, \cite{littlestone1989weighted} and \cite{vovk1990aggregating} propose to use Exponentially Weighted Average (EWA), an online convex aggregation rule allowing rough changes in the weights allocation.
-Multiple Learning rate (ML Poly) has its own learning parameter calibration rule which is faster than the empirical tuning described by \cite{devaine2013forecasting}.
-Other possible rules include the Fixed Share forecaster (FS) which competes not only with the best fixed expert but with the best sequence of experts or Ridge which allows non-positive weights and non-convex combinations (\cite{azoury2001relative,vovk2006line}).
+The rule of an aggregation determines how the weights are assigned to each expert.
+The rules are deterministic, need all expert forecasts at each time\footnote{\cite{devaine2013forecasting, gaillard2014second} propose theoretical guarantees about regret convergences when some expert predictions are missing.
+Called sleeping experts, the missing estimates can be replaced by those from the aggregation. \cite{mourtada2017efficient} explore aggregations of a set of experts that is no longer fixed but can increase over time, which is particularly useful for dealing with non-stationarity.} and depend on a learning rate parameter $\eta>0$.
+The learning rate, which is preferably tuned online, guides the aggregation rule adaptability to the environment.
+Having a high $\eta$ leads to follow the best expert, while a lower rate leads the mixture to a more uniform and conservative distribution.
+Many rules exist in the literature and differ according to the application. \cite{littlestone1994weighted} and \cite{vovk1990aggregating} propose to use an online convex aggregation rule called Exponentially Weighted Average (EWA) allowing rough changes in the weights allocation.
+Multiple Learning rate (ML Poly, \cite{cesa2003potential,gaillard2014second}) has its own learning parameter calibration rule which is faster than the empirical tuning described by \cite{devaine2013forecasting}.
+Fixed Share forecaster (FS, \cite{herbster1998tracking}) competes not only with the best fixed expert but also with the best sequence of experts and Ridge allows non-positive weights and non-convex combinations \citep{azoury2001relative,vovk2006line}.
+Most of the aggregation rules, in particular the one used in this paper, ensure that the regret converges to zero when $T$ goes to infinity.
+So, this study focuses on reducing the approximation error by increasing the heterogeneity of the expert set (see \cite{GaillardGoude2014} and \cite{Stoltz2005} for further details).

-In this paper, two different aggregation rules are considered: uniform mixture (UNI), which assigns constant $1/K$ weights to each expert along the testing period, and Bernstein Online Aggregation (BOA \cite{wintenberger2017optimal}).
-At first sight, aggregating uniformly is not an optimal choice and is used as a benchmark.
-BOA is an adaptive rule and benefits from a faster rate of convergence than other adaptive rules.
-BOA procedure is reported in Algorithm \ref{alg:boarule}.